-Friday, May 25, 2018: End of first non-refundable payment of 300,00 Euros for admitted participants from waiting list
+Friday, May 31, 2019: End of full payment of tuition fee for admitted participants from waiting list

 He has directed opera, zarzuela and theater.
 The most outstanding titles include María Moliner by Antoni Parera Fons (Teatro de la Zarzuela), Don Giovanni by W. A. Mozart (Teatro Comunale, Sassari, Italy), Otello by G. Verdi (Festival Castell de Peralada 2015), Salome by Richard Strauss (Festival of Merida), Una voce in off by Xavier Montsalvatge (Gran Teatre del Liceu), La voix humaine by Francis Poulenc (Teatros del Canal and Gran Teatre del Liceu), Tosca by Giacomo Puccini (Gran Teatre del Liceu and Teatro de la Maestranza), Julius Caesar by William Shakespeare (Festival de Teatro Clásico de Mérida, Teatro Circo Murcia and Metaproducciones).
 Con los pies en la luna, a documentary opera by Antoni Parera Fons (Gran Teatre del Liceu, Teatro Real of Madrid and the Teatro de la Maestranza).

 As a fond Shakespearean, in 2003 he founded and directed for four years the Shakespeare Festival of Santa Susana promoting the world premiere of Le jour des meurtres dans l’histoire d’Hamlet by Bernard-Marie Koltès.